Meet the Youth Ambassadors

 FUN FACT: Local author Daphne Greer once named a character after me in her book Camped Out.

-My name is Ainslie Gibbon and I currently live in Hillsvale, NS.
+My name is Alden Gibbon and I currently live in Hillsvale, NS.

 I'm originally from New Glasgow, but now reside in a tiny community just outside of Windsor, where I'm surrounded by all the nature I could ever want.